BotYue/CSE-398-25Sp-SU/Lab Info/Student Lecture Topic.md

 ### Student Lecture Topic

 --------------------------------------------
-You need to follow the topic.
+> [!IMPORTANT]

-The note is used to help you break down the topic.
+> You need to follow the topic.<br>The note is used to help you break down the topic.
 You don't need to strictly follow the note.

 ----------------------